Go to the Nature Institute’s home page

 In other words — and this is where Levin particularly sees himself offering something new — there is a kind of causation, somehow active in the larger pattern, that we cannot understand by adding together the causal action of molecular-level entities upon each other.
 The tissue-wide electric potentials can fairly be said to play a decisive role in stimulating cascades of gene expression on the way toward formation of entire organs.
 But, in the reverse direction, genes cannot be said to cause, or explain, the patterns of electric potential.2

 Similarly with the examples in the opening section of this chapter.
 They all raise the problem of causation from whole to part — and (although this is not a point Levin raises) they all vex our efforts at strictly physical understanding.
-The question we need to ask ourselves is this: “How can the physical body of a relatively undeveloped organism — a body already exhibiting coordinated physical processes perfectly adapted to the organism’s present state — redirect and transform those well-adapted physical processes so as to conform to a different and more “mature” pattern that is not yet there?”
+The question we need to ask ourselves is this: “How can the physical body of a relatively undeveloped organism — a body already exhibiting coordinated physical processes perfectly adapted to its present state — redirect and transform those well-adapted physical processes so as to conform to a different and more ‘mature’ pattern that is not yet there?”

 Whole-part, future-oriented causation